 The Group performs both prospective and retrospective tests to determine the economic relationship between the hedged item and the hedging instrument, and to assess hedge effectiveness.
 At inception of the hedge relationship, prospective testing is performed on a matched terms basis.
 This test checks that the critical terms are matched between the hedging instrument and the hedged item.
 At the same time a hedging ratio is established by matching the notional of the derivatives with the principal of the portfolio or financial instruments being hedged, in most cases the ratio is 100%.
-Retrospective testing for each reporting period uses a regression model, which compares the change in the fair value of the hedged item and the change in the fair value of the hedging instrument.
-For a hedge to be deemed effective, the change in fair values should be within 80 to 125% of each other.
+Retrospective testing for each reporting period uses a regression model, which compares the change in the fair value of the hedged item and the change in the fair value of the hedged item and the change in the fair value should be within 80 to 125% of each other.
 Should the result fall outside this range the hedge would be deemed ineffective and recognised immediately through the income statement in line with each hedge relationship policy above.